Fairness in Ranking: A Survey: Score-based Ranking

 The paper states that ``[...] left unchecked, the output of ranking algorithms can result in decreased diversity in the type of content presented, promote stereotypes, and polarize opinions.''
 The goal of imposing diversity constrains is to counteract pre-existing bias.
 Further, since these constraints enforce equality of outcomes, the method relates to the WAE worldview.

-When the candidates are partitioned by a single sensitive attribute (either binary or multinary), the method will select the highest-scoring members of each group to satisfy diversity constraints, suggesting that it operates under a luck-egalitarian EOP view.
-However, when candidates are associated with two or more sensitive attributes, as is the case in the example in Figure~\ref{fig:crm}, a single utility distribution is assumed, in the sense that a higher-scoring candidate will be preferred to a lower-scoring one irrespective of their group membership, whenever constraints permit.
+When the candidates are partitioned by a single sensitive attribute (either binary or multinary), the method will select the highest-scoring members of each group to satisfy diversity constraints. \revv{Under the assumption that the goal of the competition is to make future prospects comparable, this is consistent with substantive \eop, and the mechanism is consistent with luck-egalitarian \eop.} However, when candidates are associated with two or more sensitive attributes, as is the case in the example in Figure~\ref{fig:crm}, a single utility distribution is assumed, in the sense that a higher-scoring candidate will be preferred to a lower-scoring one irrespective of their group membership, whenever constraints permit.
 This was illustrated ranking $\btau_2$ as shown in Figure~\ref{fig:crm}, where the highest-scoring White and male candidates were selected among the top-$k$, but the highest-scoring female, Black, and Asian candidates were skipped.
-Based on this observation, we map this method to Rawlsian \eop.
+Based on this observation, \revv{the method falls short of satisfying the desiderata of \eop for multiple sensitive attributes.} Figure~\ref{fig:mind:cons_maximize} and Table~\ref{tbl:method-summary_score} summarize our analysis.
 We will elaborate on this specific concern in the next sub-section.

 \spara{Fairness definition and problem formalization.} The authors further investigate the constrained ranking maximization problem with two or more sensitive attributes, and observe that members of multiple historically disadvantaged groups may still be treated unfairly by this process.
 For an intuition, consider again Figure~\ref{fig:crm}, and recall that the goal is to select the top-$4$ candidates, with at least two of each gender ($L_4^{\val{M}}=2$, $L_4^{\val{F}}=2$) and at least one of each race ($L_4^{\val{W}}=1$, $L_4^{\val{B}}=1$, $L_4^{\val{A}}=1$).
 Maximizing utility subject to these constraints being met yields, ranking $\btau_2$ in Figure~\ref{fig:crm} that selects the best (according to score) White and male candidates $a$ and $b$, but it does not select the best Black, Asian, or female candidates.